LonggGang/Learning/Machine Learning/temp.md

   * Left
   * Main
   * Right
-We can encode any of those four actions using a one-hot feature vector. $\rightarrow$ four binary number vvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv vvvvvvfvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvvv
+We can encode any of those four actions using a one-hot feature vector. $\rightarrow$ four binary number.

+$\rightarrow$ Neural Network Input : $\vec{x}$ = [ S , Action] (12 numbers)

+Model :

+We'll then take these 12 numbers and feed them to a neural network with, say, 64 units in the first hidden layer, 64 units in the second hidden layer, and then a single output in the output layer.

+Output (Y):

+$ Q(S,a) $ for all four actions.
+Whichever of these has the highest value, we would pick the corresponding action A.

+Problem: But how do you get a training set with values for X and Y that you can then train a neural network on?

+***Bellman Equation***